ChandSuma/self-reflection-catalog/README.md

 - How was my relationship with my colleagues today?
   - What can I do to improve the relationship?
 - Would I be pleased with the way I performed at work if I were my manager?
-- Did I make every effort to collaborate with and get along with my coworkers?
+- Did I try to collaborate with and get along with my coworkers?

 ### Productivity
 - Am I using my time wisely?